Congressman Bill Flores on WTAW

-Congressman Bill Flores of Bryan (R-TX) visits with WTAW’s Scott DeLucia about relief funds, coronavirus statistics, how the economy can restart, the possibility of remote voting, surveillance testing, and more during his weekly Washington update on The Infomaniacs on Wednesday, April 8, 2020.
+Congressman Bill Flores of Bryan (R-TX) visits with WTAW’s Scott DeLucia for the second time this week.
+Flores discusses Nancy Pelosi’s additional requests, voting on the paycheck protection program, coronavirus statistics, and more during his appearance on The Infomaniacs on Thursday, April 9, 2020.

 Listen to “Congressman Bill Flores on The Infomaniacs” on Spreaker.